girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Naive Bayes Classifier/README.md

   <li><em>Text classification/ Spam Filtering/ Sentiment Analysis:</em> Naive Bayes classifiers mostly used in text classification, have higher success rate as compared to other algorithms.
 As a result, it is widely used in Spam filtering and Sentiment Analysis.</li>
   <li><em>Recommendation System:</em> Naive Bayes Classifier and Collaborative Filtering together builds a Recommendation System that uses machine learning and data mining techniques to filter unseen information and predict whether a user would like a given resource or not.</li>
 </ol>
+<h2>Conclusion</h2>
+Naive Bayes algorithms are mostly used in sentiment analysis, spam filtering, recommendation systems etc. They require a small amount of training data to estimate the necessary parameters.
+They are fast and easy to implement but their biggest disadvantage is that the requirement of predictors to be independent.
+In most of the real life cases, the predictors are dependent, this sometimes hinders the performance of the classifier.